What are the Medical Applications of Rapid Prototyping?

 - for educating patients as to treatment they will be undertaking

 - User trials – conduct user trials through offering different versions of medical products, which are quickly 3D printed and see which ones perform best

 There are additional other applications, but the above will give you an understanding of the opportunities/capabilities.

 As well as developing 3D prototypes and models, fiber lasers can also be used for manufacturing runs too, once an application is approved for use beyond the prototyping stage.

 Also, read the following articles on our site relating to rapid prototyping:

 Fiber lasers deliver multi-functional capability

 Invest in an SPI Laser and the world of additive manufacturing and rapid prototyping applications is opened up to you.
 Fiber lasers have multi-functional capabilities – one laser brings opportunities not just for Additive Manufacturing but also for ablation, cleaning, cutting, drilling, engraving, marking and welding.

 SPI Lasers – developing solutions for the medical industry

 Here at SPI Lasers we understand the exciting opportunities that fiber lasers represent for the medical industry.
-We would love to speak to you about our thoughts and also understand your requirements and aspirations.
-Why not contact us to discuss the capabilities of our fiber lasers range, both pulsed and continuous wave models?
+We would love to speak to you about our thoughts about rapid prototyping applications and also understand your requirements and aspirations.
+Why not call us on +44(0)1489 779696, or if you would prefer complete our contact form to discuss the capabilities of our fiber lasers range, both pulsed and continuous wave models?
 We also recommend you subscribe to our regular updates.